osrf/ros2multirobotbook/src/ros2_cli.md

 Once you have collected a bag file you can replay the file just like a running system.
 Bags are a great tool for debugging and testing.
 You can treat a ROS bag like a recording of a running ROS system.
-When you play a bag file you can use most of the ros2 cli tools to inspect the recorded topics.
+When you play a bag file you can use most of the ros2 CLI tools to inspect the recorded topics.

 To replay the bag, first use `CTRL+C` to turn off the main turtle node and the `draw_square` node.
 Now in a new terminal replay the bag